greydanus/greydanus.github.io/about_me.md

 ## About me

-I am a software engineer and researcher (Google Brain, DARPA, CERN, and Dartmouth College).
+I'm a software engineer and researcher (Google Brain, DARPA, CERN, and Dartmouth College).
 I currently work for a startup called [Windscape AI](https://windscape.ai/) and run a small rental company called Greenfield Properties.
-This is my research blog, where I write posts about topics that interest me and highlight papers I've written.
+This is my research blog.
+I write posts about topics that interest me and highlight papers I've written.

-My research interests vary but often involve the intersection between physics -- one of the oldest and most theoretical fields of science -- and ML -- one of the youngest and most data-oriented.
+My research interests tend to involve the intersection between physics -- one of the oldest and most theoretical fields of science -- and ML -- one of the youngest and most data-oriented.
 I like to build new things by combining established tools and ideas in creative ways.
 Some examples include [Hamiltonians & neural networks](../2019/05/15/hamiltonian-nns/), [structural optimization & Autograd](../2022/05/08/structural-optimization/), and [biological morphogenesis & NCAs](../2022/05/24/studying-growth/).

 * 2013 – Physics major, Dartmouth College
 * 2015 – Particle physics intern, CERN